ENCCS/julia-for-hpda/content/dataformats-dataframes.rst

    plot(p1, p2, p3, p4, layout = (2, 2), legend = false)

-.. type-along:: Visualizing the Penguin dataset
+.. todo:: Visualizing the Penguin dataset

    First load ``Plots`` and set the backend to GR (precompilation of Plots might take some time):